edadma/human-tester/README.md

 ## Question/Answer Templates

 The framework uses string templating to make it convenient to have it be able to generate a large number of appropriate question/answer pairs without having to individually add every particular question/answer pair.
 We will use the above example code and output to discuss question/answer templates.
-A question that the tester can ask has three components: the question itself, a list of constraints, and the answer to the question.
+A question that the tester can ask has three components: the question itself, a list of constraints (boolean expressions), and the answer to the question.

-In the example above, a question is added where the question itself is `What is the product of $a:tint, $b:tint and $c:tint?`, the constraints to be satisfied are `a < b < c, a*b*c < 50`, and the answer is `a*b*c`.
+In the example above, a question is added where the question itself is `What is the product of a:tint, b:tint and c:tint?`, the constraints to be satisfied are `a < b < c, a*b*c < 50`, and the answer is `a*b*c`.
+In the question, there are "slots" for randomly generated variables.
+Each slot is a pair of the form `<name>:<set>` where `name` is the name of the variable and `set` is the name of a set of possible choices for that slot.
+In this example, `tint` means "tiny integer" which is an integer from 1 to 9, inclusive.
+Next, we have the constraints which say that the three variables should be in ascending order and their product should be less than 50.
+And finally, the answer is the product of the three variables.

-Vector( 2, 3, 5, 7 )

-## The Arithmetic Template

 The framework comes with one built-in test question template class, `ArithmeticTemplate`.